-|Hill’s Prescription Diet I/D Canine Low Fat GI Restore
+|Hill’s Prescription Diet I/D Canine Low Fat Original||not rated||M|

 |Hill’s Prescription Diet I/D Canine Chicken and Vegetable Stew||not rated||A|

 |Hill’s Prescription Diet I/D Canine Low Fat Rice, Vegetable and Chicken Stew||not rated||M|

-Hill’s Prescription Diet I/D Canine Stress Rice, Vegetable and Chicken Stew was selected to represent the other products in the line for this review.
+Hill’s Prescription Diet I/D Canine with Turkey was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Hill's Prescription Diet I/D Canine Stress Rice, Vegetable and Chicken Stew
+Hill's Prescription Diet I/D Canine with Turkey

 Canned Dog Food